dinhlockt02/cs_video_call_app_server/api-docs/notification.md

   "id": "the notification id",
-  "created_at": "the time notification was created", "owner": "the id of user who will receive notification", "action": "the type of action, this is unique between each type of notification",
+  "created_at": "the time notification was created", "owner": "the id of user who will receive notification", "action": "the type of action, this is unique between each type of notification"
   // ... other optional keys ...
 }
 ```